 The WDB Executive Directors in the region meet monthly, in sessions that include the WDB staff and key on-the-ground staff from the Job Centers.
-The group also interacts regularly through meetings convened by the State Employment and Training Commission (SETC), Garden State Employment and Training Association (GSETA), and LWD, regional economic development gatherings, community events, and shared employer interactions.
+The group also interacts regularly through meetings convened by the State Employment and Training Commission (SETC) and LWD, regional economic development gatherings, community events and shared employer interactions.
 The group is close-knit and collaborates regularly.
-The Region will provide technical support through its monthly meetings and other forums to the LWDBs and best practices that can be gleaned from its educational, workforce development, and other partners locally and regionally.
+The Region will provide technical support through its monthly meetings and other forums to the LWDBs and best practices that can be gleaned from its educational, workforce development and other partners locally and regionally.

-[11B/4] PROGRAMMATIC OUTREACH AND EXPANDING ACCESS TO TARGET POPULATIONS
+[IIB/4] PROGRAMMATIC OUTREACH AND EXPANDING ACCESS TO TARGET POPULATIONS

 1. Sector Teams - MOUs and more: The Region is committed to a number of formal commitments in relation to building the Sector Teams.
-These include: - Commitment to regional hiring events, including each WDB holding a targeted number and scale of such events, to which all the counties in the region are invited, and which are promoted through common methods and by each participating partner. - Other MOUs with other regional partners on the same level of collaboration as needed. - Informally continue to meet on a regular basis and share best practices and coordinate regional workforce events to promote workforce development services to businesses.
+These include: - Commitment to regional hiring events, including each WDB holding a targeted number and scale of such events, to which all the counties in the region are invited, and which are promoted through common methods and by each participating partner. - Other MOUs with other regional partners on the same level of collaboration as needed. - Informally continue to meet on a regular basis and share best practices and coordinate on regional workforce events to promote workforce development services to business.

-2. The Gloucester County WDB endorses a shared/consolidated monitoring of training providers and educational services providers.
-The WDBs share a number of training providers and currently, each monitors them through their own internal processes, and in some cases, monitoring is more limited due to a lack of resources.
-By building a monitoring team, similar to the regional business service team, the region will develop a share monitoring calendar and list of those trainers held in common across multiple WDBs.
+2. Shared/Consolidated monitoring of training providers and educational services providers.
+The WDBs share a number of training providers and currently each monitors them through their own internal processes and in some cases monitoring is more limited due to a lack of resources.
+By building a monitoring team, similar to the regional business service team, the region will develop a shared monitoring calendar and list of those trainers held in common across multiple WDBs.
 One monitoring visit can be conducted during a monitoring period with these entities, generally by the county/WDB in which the trainer or main site is located or that does the majority of work with that trainer.
 The information and monitoring report will be shared across the region and an MOU agreement written that each WDB will accept the monitoring reports conducted by the other WDBs.
-3. Extended invitation to neighboring counties to participate in the committee.
+3. Extended invitation to neighboring counties to participate in committee.
 Each WDB in the region commits to inviting all of the others and all formal WIOA system partners and collaborating public and other entities in the region, to participate in any relevant committees, workgroups or workforce development events.
 This commitment will be part of an overarching MOU related to partnership.
 Some examples include hiring events and literacy committees.

-[IIC/1] THE DEVELOPMENT AND IMPLEMENTATION OF TECHNICAL SOLUTIONS TO EXPAND ACCESS AT LOCAL AREA WDBS
+[IIC/1] THE DEVELOPMENT AND IMPLEMENTATION OF TECHNICAL SOLUTIONS TO EXPAND ACCCESS AT LOCAL AREA WDBS

-As mentioned above, the region and the local area work closely with economic development organizations in the communities.
-In Gloucester County, workforce development is housed within the economic development department.
+As mentioned above, the region works closely with economic development organizations in our communities.
+In some cases, workforce development is housed within the economic development department or both within the same City/County agency.
+In others, relationships have been built for many years that remain strong and will be still further improved in the future under this plan and regional CEDS.